Joel S. Goldsmith Teachings

 He eventually left the Church as his own

-spoke of the blessing he had received through the Christian Science
+spoke of the blessings he had received through the Christian Science

 movement.